HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 [Choo 🚂🚋🚋🚋🚋🚋](https://github.com/choojs/choo) is a super simple, easy to get into, 4kb big frontend framework for fun functional programming.
 It comes with a great handbook walking you through [your first choo app](https://handbook.choo.io/your-first-choo-app/), explaining not only about choo but web development in general.
 Choo wants to be your next framework, not your last.
 Thus focussing on using JavaScript native features as much as possible aiming to be replaceable.
 You can also think of it as a best of Redux framework, providing a router, state management via events and rendering of your state.

-The thing I like most about Choo is the core philosophy it is build around.
+The thing I like most about Choo is the core philosophy it is built around.

 > Programming should be fun and light, not stern and stressful